 When a child lives day to day with no structure, it can create chaos.
 Even though a child might not know this, in fact, they will most likely rebel against it.
 They need and want structure.
-We are not talking a strict minute by minute structure.
+We are not talking about a strict minute-by-minute structure.
 A basic list like the example below may be sufficient:

 |8:00 AM||Brush Your Teeth – Wash Your Face – Eat Breakfast|

 |————||School/Reading Time – Play Time – Free Time|